drahosj/308labs/lab-05/report.md

 the produced condition if there is nothing available.
 If a second consumer thread reaches this same point, only one will be unblocked by the pthread_cond_signal, and will then finish running.

+## Print Server

+### Design Philosophy

+Two static functions were created to handle queue operations (put and get).
+The queue is protected by a simple mutex lock.
+The put operation increments the size semaphore.

+The producer thread, when applicable, will create a job and post it to the queue.
+The consumer threads do a delicate yet efficient dance to check the state of the job queues and a kill flag.
+When commanded to exit, the main thread will set the kill flag.

+The consumer threads will handle any pending jobs before responding to the kill flag.
+This is accomplished by doing a sem_trywait on the job queue to check for pending jobs.
+If the sem_trywait indicates a pending job, an internal flag will be set to defer that job until the kill flag mutex can be released.
+If there is no pending job, the kill flag is then checked.
+If the kill flag is set at this point, the thread will return.

+If the sem_trywait defferred a job to handle, that job will now be handled.
+The busy loop will then repeat.
+If the busy loop indicates no immediately waiting job and no kill flag, the thread will then enter a one-second wait period on the job queue semaphore.
+If a job appears in this time, it will be handled immediately.
+Otherwise, after the timeout, the busy loop will be repeated to check for the kill flag.

+### Problems Identified and Solved

+#### Jobs not finished prior to exit

+The check for immediately pending jobs and the kill flag must be atomic, otherwise the producer thread can create a job and set the kill flag at the "same time".
+This will cause a race condition and all sorts of weirdness, resulting in no clear way to tell whether or not a job will be completed if it created near the issuance of the EXIT command.

+#### Excessive time spent holding kill_flag lock.

+In a previous implementation, the handle_job routine was performed while holding a mutex for the kill_flag lock.
+This prevented other threads from checking for the kill flag, and effectively allowed only one thread to process at once.

+With the current implementation, the only actions that occur while the kill_flag lock is held is the checking of the kill flag and the semaphore check for an immediately pending job.
+If a job is found, its handling is deferred until the mutex is released.

+### Testing

+See src/readme.md